QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       Root (C1) := Root (C2);
       --  Root'Clone (C2, C1); -- this is static, only copy Root fields
       --  Root'Adjust (C1, C2); -- this dispatches

-The user can still express the desire to copy an entire object through a 'Class view, which will then lead to a tag check.

 Class-Wide Assignments
 ----------------------